TosbackCgusBridge-Bot/CGUs-versions/Nordstrom/Privacy Policy.md

 *   your Financial Account numbers when transacting with us
 *   interacting with our websites or mobile sites, mobile applications and services
 *   when you participate in any of our programs such as contests, sweepstakes, surveys, loyalty programs, wedding programs etc.
-*   when you apply for employment which may include your social security or social insurance number
+*   when you apply for employment which may include your social security number or social insurance number
 *   working with our salespeople who assist you with your fashion needs and purchases
 *   through communications with you, or through the Nordstrom family of companies
 *   contacting us with a comment, question or complaint